31 Beautiful Flowers That Will Bloom All Season Long

 The evergreen Golden Trumpet vines and shrubs live in the tropics of America.

-This tropical plant is typically grown in the states in a greenhouse or as a houseplant.
-Golden Trumpets are a sprawling vine and happily wrap around trellises or other supports.
+Golden trumpets are a sprawling vine and happily wrap around trellises or other supports.
 They can be grown outdoors in the summer and brought inside for winter.

 The large flowers are bright yellow and shaped like a trumpet, hence the name.
 They will bloom from spring into late fall.
 Trumpet vines can be considered invasive in certain areas, so plant with care.